 Business Shuttles: There are two business-operated shuttles that are free and open to the public:

 Maps: Find your way around using the Bicycle and Walking Map of Alameda published by Bike Walk Alameda.
-Hard copies of the map can be found at many locations around town.
+Hard copies of the latest map can be found at many locations around town.
+And, the map is also online here.
 Find a route using Google bikeways map.
-Use these maps to ride the Bay Trail, or loop around Bay Farm Island.
+Plan a ride on the Bay Trail here.

 Education: Increase your bicycling safety skills with a FREE class or workshop, targeted to adults, teens and families offered by Bike East Bay.

 Parking at Lockers: On-demand, shared-use bicycle lockers are available around the city, as listed below.
 These very low-cost lockers use the BikeLink system and cost $0.05 per hour.
-How to access the lockers:
+Access the lockers in one of three ways:

 Parking at BART Bike Station: At the Fruitvale BART Station in Oakland, secure parking can be found at the Fruitvale Bike Station, which also has a full-service bike repair shop.